United States Reports, volume 2

-This is a list of cases reported in volume 2 U.S. (2 Dall.) of United States Reports, decided by the Supreme Court of the United States from 1791 to 1793.
+This is a list of all the United States Supreme Court cases from volume 2 of the United States Reports, decided by the Supreme Court of the United States from 1791 to 1793.
 Case reports from other federal and state tribunals also appear in 2 U.S. (2 Dall.).

 Alexander Dallas and Dallas Reports

 Not all of the cases reported in 2 U.S. (2 Dall.) are from the United States Supreme Court.
 The volume includes decisions from various Pennsylvania appellate and trial courts, and from several federal courts.

 Alexander J. Dallas, a Philadelphia lawyer and later United States Secretary of the Treasury, had been in the business of reporting local law cases for newspapers and periodicals.
 When the U.S. Supreme Court sat in Philadelphia from 1791 to 1800, he collected their cases as well, and later began compiling his case reports in a bound volume which he called Reports of cases ruled and adjudged in the courts of Pennsylvania, before and since the Revolution.

 When the U.S. Supreme Court along with the rest of the new federal government moved in 1791 from the former capital of New York City to the nation's temporary capital in Philadelphia, Dallas was appointed the Supreme Court's first unofficial and unpaid Supreme Court Reporter.
 (Court reporters in that age received no salary, but were expected to profit from the publication and sale of their compiled decisions.)
 Dallas continued to collect and publish Pennsylvania and other decisions.
 When the U.S. Supreme Court began to hear cases and file opinions, he added U.S. Supreme Court cases to the second volume of his reports.
 As Lawrence M. Friedman has explained: "In this volume, quietly and unobtrusively, began that magnificent series of reports, extending in an unbroken line to the present, that chronicles the work of the world's most powerful court."
 Dallas published four volumes of decisions during his tenure as Reporter, known as the Dallas Reports.

 The Supreme Court moved to the new capital city of Washington, D.C. in 1800.
 Dallas remained in Philadelphia; William Cranch then replaced him as Reporter of Decisions of the Supreme Court of the United States.